As teens dominate figure skating, Mariah Bell, 25, proves persistence pays off

 “You don’t always remember the placements,” Rippon said, “but you remember the moments.”

 Through the years leading into the Beijing Games, Bell seemed poised to have a strong chance of earning a spot on the U.S. team.
-She competed at world championships in 2017, 2018 and 2019, then had a standout free skate at nationals in 2020 that left her in tears and offered reassurance that she was on the path toward the Olympics.
+She competed at the world championships in 2017, 2018 and 2019, then had a standout free skate at the U.S. nationals in 2020 that left her in tears and offered reassurance that she was on the path toward the Olympics.

 But the next year was difficult.
 This time at nationals, Bell struggled in her free skate and finished the competition in fifth.
 She didn’t go to the world championships.
 She had been engaged, but she and her fiance broke up.

 “I had a tough time for a little bit,” Bell said.
-“And then I was like, ‘Nope.
-Time to turn the page.’”
+“And then I was like: ‘Nope.
+Time to turn the page.’ ”

-So a couple weeks later, she got a puppy named Nala, who lately has posed with an American flag for pictures sent to Bell on the other side of the world.
+So a few weeks later, she got a puppy named Nala, who lately has posed with an American flag for pictures sent to Bell on the other side of the world.
 Bell’s apartment wouldn’t allow a German shepherd, but she relished the chance to move to a new place, adding to the fresh start she needed.

 Around that time last summer, as the Olympics approached but Bell had been in a rut, Rippon said he told her: “You need to cut off your dead-ends.
 You need to dye your hair.
 And you need to get a new lipstick and come into the rink.
 We need to just start over.
 Because you're so close, and you're not off track.”